VasiliyKolihalov/FatNetLib/docs/2-essentials/1-initial-configuration.md

 ## Creation `FatNetLib`

 The `BuildAndRun()` method creates, runs and returns an instance of `FatNetLib`.
-You can save it for access to `Courier` and to stop the application:
+You can save it for access to `Courier` and to stop the framework:

 ```c#
 var builder = new FatNetLibBuilders